-The keeping of animals in the AG District is allowed with no restrictions.
-The keeping of animals in the RE and RR Districts, other than those associated with farming operations, shall be permitted provided:
+The keeping of animals, other than those associated with farming operations in the Agricultural District, shall be permitted provided:

 - 1. The parcel on which the animals are located is not within a recorded plat. - 2.
-The minimum area for the keeping of animals, except as otherwise provided, shall be three (3) acres.
+The minimum area for the keeping of domesticated pets or recreation animals, except as otherwise provided, shall be three (3) acres.
 One (1) horse, mule, donkey, or cow, or two (2) goats, sheep, hogs, or other similar domestic animal raised and kept as a pet or for recreational purposes, shall be permitted on the first three (3) acres.
-Additional animals, in the quantity described above, shall be permitted for each additional acre of land up to twenty (20) acres. - 3.
+Additional animals, in the quantity described above, shall be permitted for each additional acre of land up to forty (40) acres. - 3.
 The minimum area for the keeping of domesticated fowl, except as otherwise provided, shall be three (3) acres.
 Twenty-five (25) chickens, ten (10) turkeys, geese, or other similar domestic fowl, when raised and kept for other than commercial breeding and/or commercial egg production, shall be permitted on the first three (3) acres.
-Additional animals, in the quantity described above, shall be permitted for each additional acre of land up to twenty (20) acres. - 4.
+Additional animals, in the quantity described above, shall be permitted for each additional acre of land up to forty (40) acres. - 4.
 The minimum area for the keeping of rabbits and other similar small animals except as otherwise provided, shall be one (1) acre.
 Ten (10) rabbits or similar small animals, when raised and kept for other than commercial breeding, shall be permitted on the first three (3) acres.
-Additional animals, in the quantity described above, shall be permitted for each additional acre of land up to twenty (20) acres. - 5.
-The keeping of animals, as described above, shall further be subject to any applicable State and Mason County health regulations. - 6.
-Any person being owner of, in possession of or control of any animal regulated by this Section shall provide and maintain a yard, pen, shelter or building for the confinement of such animals.
-All parts of any yard, pen, shelter or building shall not be less than: three-hundred (300) feet from the shoreline of a public body of water, river or stream; one-hundred (100) feet from the property line of any recorded plat; and, fifty (50) feet from any other property line.
+Additional animals, in the quantity described above, shall be permitted for each additional acre of land up to forty (40) acres. - 5.
+The keeping of animals, as described above, shall further be subject to any applicable State and Mason County health regulations.